DiamondLightSource/epicsdbbuilder/docs/api.rst

 get extra introspection information about records.

 ..  py:currentmodule:: epicsdbbuilder.mydbstatic
-..  function:: GetDbFunction(name)
+..  function:: GetDbFunction(name, restype, argtypes, errcheck=None)

-    This can be used to get other ``dbCore`` functions for advanced usage.
-Note that before use their argtypes will need to be declared in the standard `ctypes` way.
+    This can be used to get a ``dbCore`` function by ``name``.
+The other arguments are used to decribe the function in the standard ctypes way.

 The other introspection functions will need a pointer to the current record and field within the currently loaded DBD.
 This can be done with the `DBEntry`